AkashCB2/AkashCB2/README.md

 - 👀 I’m interested in Quantum Computation, Quantum Information and Quantum Technologies
 - 🌱 I’m currently learning Arduino, Qiskit, Python and MatLab
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 My Email Id : beheraakashchandra132@gmail.com

 <!---
 AkashCB2/AkashCB2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.